Blu-ray Review: The Mule

 With Eastwood involved he pretty much gets to call his shot, which results in a lot of well known and accomplished performers up and down the cast.
 Eastwood is enjoyable in the main role, even if playing some of the racially insensitive stuff for laughs is a questionable choice — he’s not racist, that’s just how things were when he was young, get it?
 Even at his age, Eastwood carries a presence that few can match.

-Bradley Cooper and Michael Pena are good in their roles as DEA agents trying to stem the flow of illegal drugs, injecting some humour via their interactions with reluctant informant Luis (Eugene Cordero).
-With Eastwood abandoning much of the brevity he displayed in other recent work it’s disappointing that duo wasn’t given more screen time.
+Cooper and Pena are good in their roles as DEA agents trying to stem the flow of illegal drugs, injecting some humour via their interactions with reluctant informant Luis (Eugene Cordero).
+With Eastwood abandoning much of the brevity he displayed in other recent work, it’s disappointing that duo wasn’t given more screen time.

 With all the “road trips” Earl embarks on, The Mule gets to show off a lot of pretty scenery and offer a taste of what driving across America is like, which is something we always find appealing.
 There’s also a leisurely pace to everything, and as long as you don’t go in looking for action (there’s almost none) it can be rather enjoyable.